Gout symptoms are often most commonly seen in the feet, but gout can also be found in the hands. Gout in hand is quite popular..

 If several attacks of gout occur each year, chronic symptoms such as joint deformity and limitation of movement in affected joints may occur.
 Uric acid deposits, called tophi, develop in cartilage tissue, tendons and soft tissues.
 These tophi usually develop only after a patient has had the disease for many years.
 Deposits can also occur in the kidneys, leading to chronic kidney disease.

-You don’t know what to do for your gout in your hand?
+What to do for your gout in hands

 What to do about gout in the hands?